Olexandr88/community/README.md

 - **Bug Reports**: Encounter an error on the Pharos testnet?
 Let us know so we can investigate and fix it.
 - **Feature Requests**: Have ideas to improve the Pharos ecosystem?
 Propose suggestions here and start discussions.
-- **Documentation & Guides**: Need clearer instructions or updated docucments?
+- **Documentation & Guides**: Need clearer instructions or updated documents?
 Submit requests for better documentation.

 ## How